 Instead of shutting down objections right away, let your older adult express their feelings.

 Understanding their concerns also helps you address those fears.
-Even better, involve them in the hiring process so they can help choose the person who will be caring for them.
+Even better, involve them in the hiring process so they can help select the person who will care for them.

 If you present the idea of in-home care as something that helps you rather than them, seniors might be more receptive.

-Many older adults respect authority figures like doctors and may be more willing to accept home care if they think the doctor has prescribed it.
+Many older adults respect authority figures such as doctors and may be more willing to accept home care if they believe the doctor has prescribed it.

 Pretending that you need help with housekeeping and other chores is another way to ease an in-home caregiver into the house.